-HDP continues to explore options available to redevelop the site of the 50-unit RAD development situated near Uptown Charlotte.
-MTW funds will be used on pre-development expenditures.
+HDP continues to explore options available to redevelop the site of this 50-unit 100% RAD development situated near Uptown Charlotte.
 This site is very valuable with its views of the Charlotte skyline and is obsolete with its current density.
-As part of any redevelopment, HDP will also look to TOA to other P3's in order to vacate the units to prepare for redevelopment.
+The City planning staff is currently engaged in a small area planning process for this area of the City and has two planners developing concepts for the neighborhood that includes the Tarlton Hills site.
+HDP intends to redevelop this site using a special purpose entity ("Company") that will own the redeveloped community.